Social media has been all the rage for many years now; rather than a passing fad, it’s proving to be a permanent fixture in modern culture.

-LinkedIn: Users connect based on their professional interests.
+Linkedin: Users set up resume-like profiles and then connect with each other based on their professional interests and backgrounds.
 They can share just like on other networks, but profiles are focused on career accomplishments rather than personal interests.

 Pinterest: Pinterest is for sharing and curating collections of images called boards (it also allows videos), which can be linked to web pages.
-As an example, Pinterest is often used is to collect recipes.
+Each board is usually a thematic collection of images.
+As an example, Pinterest is often used is to collect recipes or home decorating ideas.

 Instagram: Instagram is where Twitter and Pinterest collide.
 It’s for sharing images and is managed mostly via a mobile device, but it also has the water-cooler vibe that Twitter offers.

 All of these networks are for the general population; in other words, anyone is welcome to join.
 There are also social networks that cater to specific demographics: Goodreads is for bookworms; DeviantArt is for artists.
 And this is by no means an exhaustive list.
 Other social media sites include YouTube, Flickr, and Tumblr, to name a few.

 Regardless of the purpose of any social media network, people use all of them in personal, professional, and innovative ways.
 For example, businesses were using Facebook to market their products and services long before Facebook offered official business pages.